Owen Williams (rugby union, born 1992)

-Owen Williams (born 27 February 1992) is a Welsh professional rugby union player who plays as a fly-half for the Ospreys.
+Owen Williams (born 27 February 1992) is a Welsh professional rugby union player who plays as a fly-half for the Nissa Rugby.
 He has represented Wales and Wales U20.

 Club career

+Ospreys and Scarlets

-Initially part of the Ospreys, Williams featured regularly in their under-16s and under-18s teams before being signed for the Scarlets in 2010.
+Initially part of the Ospreys, Williams played regularly in their under-16s and under-18s teams before being signed for the Scarlets in 2010.
+Williams made his Scarlets debut in February 2011, against the Dragons in the LV= Cup.

+Leicester

 At the end of the 2012–13 season Williams departed from the Scarlets and moved to Leicester Tigers.
-Following the departure of fly-halves George Ford and Ryan Lamb, to Bath and Worcester Warriors, before the start of the 2013–14 season and ex-England fly-half Toby Flood's poor run of form combining with his decision to depart at the end of the season for Toulouse, Williams established himself as the club's first choice outside half.
+Following the departure of fly-halves George Ford and Ryan Lamb, and former England fly-half Toby Flood's poor run of form combining with his decision to depart at the end of the season for Toulouse, Williams established himself as the club's first choice outside half.
 Williams's fine form and key contributions helped propel an initially misfiring Leicester Tigers back into the top four of the Premiership and into the quarterfinals of the Heineken Cup.
 In the wake of Leicester's 22–16 away win over local rivals Northampton Saints, Williams collecting 17 points from the kicking tee, Leicester's Director of Rugby Richard Cockerill publicly advocated Williams's inclusion onto Wales's 2014 summer tour to South Africa.

-On 5 January 2015, it was announced Williams had signed a new contract to stay at Leicester Tigers, despite speculation he would be returning to Wales to play for his former region the Scarlets and increase his chances of getting a Wales call-up.
+On 5 January 2015, it was announced Williams had signed a new contract to stay at Leicester Tigers, despite speculation he would be returning to Wales to play for his former region, the Scarlets, and increase his chances of getting a Wales call-up.

+Gloucester

-On 11 January 2017, Williams would leave Leicester for Premiership rivals Gloucester Rugby from the 2017–18 season.
+On 11 January 2017, Williams agreed a deal to leave Leicester for Premiership rivals Gloucester from the 2017–18 season.

+Red Hurricanes Osaka

-In June 2020 it was confirmed Williams had left Gloucester to join Japanese side Red Hurricanes.
-A club which is under the leadership of former Gloucester head coach Johan Ackermann.
+In June 2020, Williams left Gloucester to join Japanese side Red Hurricanes Osaka, led by former Gloucester head coach Johan Ackermann.

+Worcester Warriors

-On 28 April 2021, Williams would return to England to sign for Premiership side Worcester Warriors from the 2021-22 season.
+On 28 April 2021, Williams returned to England to sign for Premiership side Worcester Warriors from the 2021–22 season.

+Ospreys

-On 5 October 2022 all Worcester players had their contacts terminated due to the liquidation of the company to which they were contracted.
+On 5 October 2022, all Worcester players had their contacts terminated due to the liquidation of the company to which they were contracted.
 Following his release from Worcester, Williams joined the Ospreys on 6 December 2022, as injury cover heading into their European campaign.
 Williams made his Ospreys debut on 11 December 2022, coming off the bench against Leicester Tigers.

+Williams signed a permanent Ospreys contract on 25 April 2023.

+Nissa

+Williams joined Nissa Rugby ahead of the 2025–26 season, as they sought promotion to Pro D2.

 International career

+Wales U20

 Williams featured in the Wales under-20 national team; helping Wales to third in the 2012 IRB Junior World Championship.